DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

 - pdfCell
 Specifies DataGrid cell appearance after export.

-In this demo, the **customizeCell** function changes the background color and font weight of group row cells and the font style of footer cells.
+In this demo, the **customizeCell** function changes the following elements:
+- Background color of the group row cells
+- Font weight of the group row cells
+- Font style of the footer cell

 The [customDrawCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customDrawCell) function allows you to cancel default cell painting in a PDF document.
 You can call this function to custom paint DataGrid cells.
 It accepts an object with the following fields: